Business and Technology Education Council: History

+The BTEC Level 3 Extended Diploma dates back to the 1930s as a full-time three-year course.
+After the Haselgrave Report, the Business Education Council (BEC) and Technician Education Council (TEC) took over the accrediting of this qualification (called the "Ordinary National Diploma") and others in the stable, such as the National Certificate, Higher National Certificate and Higher National Diploma.
+The portfolio of courses was integrated when the BEC and TEC merged to form BTEC.

 The BTEC (Business and Technology Education Council) was formed by the merger of the Business Education Council (BEC) and the Technical Education Council (TEC).
 The University of London Examinations & Assessment Council (ULEAC) and BTEC merged to form Edexcel.

 Awards and course system

+University Level Awards (Level 6+)

+The following Level 6, 7 or 8 courses are known as BTEC Strategic Awards.
+The qualification names for Level 6+ courses changed dependent on whether they were awarded through the forthcoming National Qualification Framework (NQF) or the predecessor Qualification Credit Framework (QCF) and represent University level awards:

 School leaving qualification (Level 3)

 The following Level 3 courses, known as BTEC National Diplomas, are intended for those with five or more GCSE grades A*-C including English, mathematics and science.
 The qualification names for Level 3 courses changed dependent on whether they were awarded through the forthcoming National Qualification Framework (NQF) or the predecessor Qualification Credit Framework (QCF):

 School leaving qualification (Level 2)

 The following Level 2 courses, known as BTEC Firsts, are intended for students at GCSE level as a vocational equivalent.
 There are no BTEC courses for English, or mathematics.
 Students who do not achieve the minimum Level 2 Pass grade will receive a Level 1 Pass in the given qualification equivalent to GCSE grades D-E and therefore does not count to the A*-C measurement system.
 The qualification names for Level 2 courses changed dependent on whether they were awarded though the current National Qualification Framework (NQF) or the predecessor Qualification Credit Framework (QCF):